Russian Thistle Control

 Spot applications in cool-seasoned turf to control Russian thistle will use a rate of 1/4 pint of 2,4-D Amine Selective Post-Emergent Herbicide with 3 gallons of water.

-For either of these products we recommend using Nanotek Surfactant.
+For either of these products, we recommend using Nanotek Surfactant.
 Nanotek Surfactant is a non-herbicide product designed to improve the adhesion and penetration of pesticides onto treated surfaces.

-When using Nanotek, just add 1 fl. oz. per 1 gallon of solution.
+When using Nanotek, add 1 fl. oz. per 1 gallon of solution.

 Apply the mixed solution to the top and bottom of the foliage leaves until wet on a fan spray setting, but not to the point of runoff.